erdos-project/erdos-scheduling-simulator/rpc/spark_erdos_setup.md

 The above job submission is parameterized by `(DEADLINE, QUERY_NUM, DATASET_SIZE, MAX_CORES)`.
 An example input value for this tuple is
 `(120, 4, 50, 50)`.
 > Refer to `launch_expt_script.py` in `tpch-spark` for more details on eligible values for these parameters and how they are used.

+> NOTE: By default, env variable `TPCH_INPUT_DATA_DIR` will look for `dbgen` inside the current working directory.
+While it works for `spark-submit`
+> issued from inside the `tpch-spark` repository, it needs to be explicitly set otherwise.

 Once submitted, review the application's runtime status on the Spark Web UI.